Josh-Farkas/Josh-Farkas/README.md

 <h3>About Me:</h3>

 <b>Education:</b>
-  I'm a current student at Seattle Academy, and I've taken a class at the University of Washington
+  I'm a current student at Seattle Academy, and I've taken CSE 143 at the University of Washington

 <b>Interests:</b>
   Game Development, Artificial Intelligence, and Simulations